Plain is headed towards 1.0! Subscribe for development updates →

 Commands:

-compile Compile a Tailwind CSS file
+build Compile a Tailwind CSS file

-init Install Tailwind, create a tailwind.config.js...
+init Install Tailwind and create tailwind.css

 update Update the Tailwind CSS version